-Now, Led Zeppelin were always far more subtle in their musical drug references — although behind the scenes, they allegedly indulged as much as anyone.
-The wistful “Going to California” is a perfect example.
-Here, both the song’s protagonist and the band’s backing melodies seem to waver drastically between chilled out bliss and understandable paranoia — and it all begins with the woman unkind who smoked his stuff and drank all his wine.
-Damn that woman!
+Now, Led Zeppelin were always far more subtle in their musical drug references – although behind the scenes, they allegedly indulged as much as anyone.
+The wistful "Going to California" is a perfect example.
+Here, both the song’s protagonist and the band’s backing melodies seem to waver drastically between chilled out bliss and understandable paranoia: It all begins with the woman unkind who smoked his stuff and drank all his wine.
+Damn!

-Few ‘70s classic rock artists navigated the choppy waters of fast-changing musical trends throughout the ‘80s and ‘90s as competently as Tom Petty and his Heartbreakers.
-In 1994, with flannel-toting grunge fiends torturing themselves (and listeners) with deep existential conundrums all around him, Petty knocked out another career standard, harking back to rock’s simpler concerns of yesteryear — namely, rolling another joint.
+Few ‘70s classic rock artists navigated the choppy waters of fast-changing musical trends throughout the ‘80s and ‘90s as competently as Tom Petty and the Heartbreakers.
+In 1994, with flannel-toting grunge fiends torturing themselves with deep existential conundrums all around him, Petty knocked out another career standard, harking back to rock’s simpler concerns of yesteryear — namely, rolling another joint.